Hofer-Julian/slidev-presentations/2024-02-munich-meetup/slides.md

 backgroundSize: 30em
 ---

-# Installing NumPy via conda
+# Installing NumPy via Conda

 From the NumPy contributor docs:
 > If you are using Conda, you can skip the steps in this section - with the exception of installing compilers for Windows or the Apple Developer Tools for macOS.
 All other dependencies will be installed automatically [...]